0remo/blog/remobertschinger.ch/content/post/installing_minimal_fedora_on_my_t480.md

 ### Installing Networking Packages

 These packages will need to be downloaded from my VM to the USB Stick.
-They should enable networking on the T480.
+They should enable networking for the T480.
 ```sh
 iw
 wireless-regdb